Rulesstack/rulesstack1/content/pages/services.md

 featuredImage: 'https://ucarecdn.com/d3c65bad-b719-48de-ba84-c09c61b9f3b8/'
 subtitle: "**Our Services :**\n\n Digitilization and Automation of redundant tasks \n\n Innovative solutions which uses Pega's RPA, Workflow intelligence, Decisioning, Omni Channel Delivery \r\n\n "
 section1: >-
-  **Who we are :**
+  **Who are we? :**

-  * Located in key global regions US and India.
+  *   An IT implementation company focusing on Pega solutions.

+  *   Provide Innovative and Transformative BPM and CRM solutions by leveraging Pega.

-  * We have implemented many small to large scale PEGA projects.
+  * We have implemented many large scale & Small scale PEGA projects.

-  * An IT consulting company focusing on Pega solutions.

   * We house a strong pool of “connected” Pega certified Architects.

   * Provide Innovative and Transformative BPM and CRM solutions by leveraging Pega.

-  * Excellent  domain knowledge.

-  * Our team has comprehensive knowledge in all phases of PEGA Software development and maintenance .
+  * Technological team who are SME's of various domains and has hands-on on various Pega Frameworks.

+  * We provide 360 degree support for all Pega implementations.

+  * Located in key global regions US and India.
 section2: >-
   **Why Choose US :**

+  * Thought leadership who steer and boost our clients guaranteeing value deliverable by considering ever-changing business needs.

-  * We have handpicked  certified developers who are  well-versed in their respective domains who will be available round the clock for your support .
+  * Handpicked  certified developers with domain knlowledge on the client business who will be available round the clock for your support .

-  * We have a 100-members team who worked for Pega product building extensively in multiple projects .
-Our associates are most reliable deployed  to provide a gender diverse work space in Rulesstack .
+  * 100-members team who worked for Pega product building extensively in multiple projects .
+Our associates are most reliable deployed  to provide a gender diverse work space in Rulesstack.

+  * Provide accelerators for our client's for the redundant developement of common funcitonality which saves time and money for our Clients.

-  * We offer wide range of BPM component involving strategies like case management , SSO ,Pega cloud , Project integration , decision management , security , User interface  and Project Management frameworks which are basic needs for most industries in today's market .
+  * We offer wide range of BPM component involving levaraging Pega's Omni channel development with RPA,Workflow intelligence and Decisioning hub.

-  * Thought leadership who steer and boost our clients guaranteeing value deliverable.

   * We help customers in getting a  business solution that involves your complete business modules  which  gives you the elasticity to adjust  and